Fedma123/eth-royalty/README.md

 ### Local blockchain
 #### Initialization
 If you are just starting out, or you want to completely reset an existing instance of your local blockchain, you should execute the script *InitializeTestChain.sh* located in the *init/* directory.
 This script will delete any preexisting blockchain and create a directory called *CustomDataDir* at the root of the project, which will be used to store all local blockchain related data.
 The script will also provide a set of accounts with some ether preallocated to get you started right away.
-The command is :
+The command is:

 	$ ./init/InitializeTestChain.sh

 this directory is already ignored by git.
+The initialization scripts have been brutally copied from [chafey/ethereum-private-network](https://github.com/chafey/ethereum-private-network).
+Thanks [chafey](https://github.com/chafey) for having allowed me to save some time.

 #### Interaction
 Now that you have successfully created your local blockchain, you can interact with it through the geth console.
-In order to start one you can execute the script *StartConsole.sh*
+In order to start one, you can execute the script *StartConsole.sh*

 	$ ./init/StartConsole.sh

 This command opens the main geth console exposing several endpoints so that you can connect to it from another process.
-This geth console is the one that will be used to diplay mining logs.
+This geth console is the one that will be used to display mining logs.
 Once you start mining it will become unusable due to the continuous flow of log entries, so you should open a new terminal and attach to the main geth console from its HTTP endpoint, which is by default http://localhost:8080.
-To that you can simply execute:
+To do that, you can simply execute:

 	$ geth attach http://localhost:8080